ChrisDoohan/macenv/README.md

 # How to Invoke
 From repo root directory, run `./setup.sh`.
 This script is partially interactive and will require the system password a few times.
+When Zsh is installed, it will automatically launch into a new shell and interrupt the script.
+Simply Ctrl+D out of it to resume the setup script.

 This repo should be fully idempotent.
 Run it whenever you want.
 Alter it.
 Run it again.